Ryan is a cyber stalker.

 - If you can afford it get a body guard

 - Freeze your credit and get identity theft protection.
-Even though this doesn’t stop a stalker, it makes the victim and less appealing target.
+Even though this doesn’t stop a Cyber Stalker, it makes the victim and less appealing target.

 Though Ryan was arrested in the state of Massachusetts, cybercrimes like hacking and cyber stalking fall under the jurisdiction of the federal government.
 All sentences are giving by a federal district court judge, and the sentences are based on both federal sentencing guidelines and other important factors.